SmirnovaAlina/Python_code/README.md

 # Python_playgroung

-This file content includes my Python playground and some examples things that I can do with Python.
+This file content includes my Python playground and some examples that I can do with Python.